Metro-Records/la-metro-councilmatic/wiki/commands.md

 Running the scrapers can be simple or fairly involved.
 You can run full scrapes or "windowed" scrapes; you can run scrapes at faster or slower rates; you can run scrapes for all data or just bills, events, or people (oh, my).

 **Note!** The Metro scrapers on the server run at different intervals, depending on the day.
-[The crontask file includes the details](https://github.com/datamade/scrapers-us-municipal/blob/master/scripts/scrapers-us-municipal-crontask#L12), but roughly, the scrapers:
+[The crontask file includes the details](https://github.com/datamade/scrapers-us-municipal/blob/master/scripts/scrapers-us-municipal-crontask#L12).
+(Learn how to decipher the specifics of crontasks with [the beloved crontab guru](https://crontab.guru/).
+Roughly, the scrapers:
 * run a full scrape every night
 * scrape recently updated events and bills, four times per hour, Saturday through Friday morning
 * scrape all bills and events twice per hour on Friday evenings

 Sometimes, you may need to run a scrape on the server to assist with debugging ventures.
 If so, then consider the below commands.

-(N.B.
-Depending on the volume of the scrape, e.g., a scrape for all bills, you should consider turning off the crons before executing these commands on the server.)
+**Hold on!** What about the commands auto-executed via cronjobs?
+You do not want a cronjob to collide with a manual run of the scraper: such collisions can raise an IntegrityError or other database issues, which will necessitate redoing the scraper (...and placing your palm firmly on your forehead).
+A scrape may take longer than 15 minutes, e.g., a scrape for all bills: if so, you should consider turning off the crons, [via a pull request](https://github.com/datamade/scrapers-us-municipal/pull/20), before executing these commands on the server.
+However, scraping all bills from the last two days, for example, should be relatively fast.
+Leave the crons on for a scrape of this size.

+All right.
 First, get situated on the server.

 ```bash
 # shell into the server